marzer/poxy/README.md

 ## Usage
 Poxy is a command-line application.
 ```
-poxy [-h] [-v] [--doxygen <path>] [--dry] [--mcss <path>] [--threads <N>] [--version]
+poxy [-h] [-v] [--doxygen "path"] [--dry] [--mcss "path"] [--threads N] [--version] [--werror]
+            [--xmlonly] [--htmlinclude "expr"] [--htmlexclude "expr"]
-     [--werror] [--xmlonly] [config]
+            [config]

 Generate fancy C++ documentation.

 positional arguments:
   config               path to poxy.toml or a directory containing it (default: .)

 optional arguments:
   -h, --help           show this help message and exit
   -v, --verbose        enable very noisy diagnostic output
-  --doxygen <path>  specify the Doxygen executable to use (default: find on system path)
+  --doxygen "path"     specify the Doxygen executable to use (default: find on system path)
   --dry                do a 'dry run' only, stopping after emitting the effective Doxyfile
-  --mcss <path>     specify the version of m.css to use (default: uses the bundled one)
+  --mcss "path"        specify the version of m.css to use (default: uses the bundled one)
-  --threads <N>     set the number of threads to use (default: automatic)
+  --threads N          set the number of threads to use (default: automatic)
   --version            print the version and exit
   --werror             always treat warnings as errors regardless of config file settings
   --xmlonly            stop after generating and preprocessing the Doxygen xml
+  --ppinclude "regex"  pattern matching HTML file names to post-process (default: all)
+  --ppexclude "regex"  pattern matching HTML file names to exclude from post-processing (default: none)
 ```
 The basic three-step to using Poxy is similar to Doxygen:
 1. Create your `poxy.toml` (Poxy's answer to the `Doxyfile`)